deepomicslab/LocalHGT/README.md

 Note:
 - Currently, LocalHGT only supports paired-end short-read sequencing data (e.g., Illumina data).
-- Ensure only the read name line has the symbol `@` if you want to use multiple threads.

 ### Detect HGT breakpoints
 First, infer HGT breakpoints by running `python main.py` like